WeibelLab/hxi-website/content/faq/teaching/index.md

 ### Teaching Assistantships
 If you want to TA one of our classes, please familiarize yourself with the [class you want to TA](/teaching) for, then  use the [ASES system](https://academicaffairs.ucsd.edu/Modules/ASES/Apply.aspx) and insert the required information.

-HXI classes are typically offered through the CSE department and you can find more information about TAins here.
+HXI classes are typically offered through the CSE department and you can find more information about TAing here:

 - [Teaching Assistantships in CSE](https://cse.ucsd.edu/graduate/financial-opportunities/teaching-assistantships)
 - [How to Apply for a TA Position](https://cse.ucsd.edu/graduate/financial-opportunities/teaching-assistantships/applying-teaching-assistantship)